 - Having something like thyroid cancer might actually help you get more out of life (sounds odd, but it can be true).

 One thing that is certain is that there is a huge amount of information about thyroid cancer out there but most of the patients I deal with have found it really hard to get good information at a level they find useful and which is relevant to them.
 Anne, a patient with thyroid cancer, told us:

 Trying to plough through a detailed text-book type source of information, which includes descriptions of the rare bad outcomes, is hard work.
-Soon after a possible diagnosis of thyroid cancer most people are neither mentally or emotionally ready for such a task.
-However, most patients want to know the important stuff like: 1) What happens next?
+Soon after a possible diagnosis of thyroid cancer, most people are neither mentally nor emotionally ready for such a task.
+However, most patients want to know the important stuff such as 1) What happens next?
 2) What treatment do I need?
 3) What’s the likely outcome?

 So let’s address these one at a time.